 Well, one thing after another went wrong as I pursued my dream.
 I moved to attend graduate school in the southwest for counseling psychology, but left after a year because I decided it wasn’t the right fit for me.
-From there, I drove to California and next, Oregon, without a place to live or a full-time job.
-I looked for work for well over a year with the dream of living in CA permanently.
-But I had a lot of difficulty finding full-time work in my current field, or even part-time work to supplement the part-time job I had.
+From there, I moved to California and next, Oregon, without a place to live or a full-time job.
+I looked for work for well over a year with the dream of living in California permanently.
+However, I had a lot of difficulty finding full-time work in my field, or even part-time work to supplement the part-time job I had.

 After also experiencing a difficult relationship and break up, I found myself unraveling mentally and emotionally.
 After a year plus of searching and not being able to find work, I threw in the towel and returned home to the east coast to live with my parents.

-How did I learn to accept things then?
-It took months of individual therapy, but finally I realized that this was my reality.
+How did I learn to accept things?
+It took many months, but finally I realized that this was my reality.
 Eventually I let go of the fact that I could not live in the west as I had hoped and dreamed.
 I learned to accept the fact that things did not work out as I had planned.
-I accepted the fact that for some reason, the universe had brought me back home, despite all of my best efforts.
-And I learned to accept the change in plans and career direction.
+I accepted the fact that for some reason, the universe had brought me back east, despite all of my best efforts.
+Eventually, I learned to accept the change in plans and career direction.

-I also began to look for all the positives, rather than focusing on all the negatives – I am back with family again and all of my closest friends, and I am no longer alone.
+I also began to look for all the positives rather than focusing on all the negatives – I returned to family again and all of my closest friends, and I was no longer alone.
 It was actually very difficult to be alone on the west coast, starting over completely by myself.
-I started to become grateful that I had family to rely on when I had to return home.
+I began to become grateful that I had family to rely on when I had to return east.
 I also paid off all of my financial debt by not having to pay high rent.
 By viewing all the positives, I began to feel happier and relieved of my misery.

 However, initially I wanted everything to be different.
 Initially, I denied and resisted my reality.
-I had thought to myself, I will recover quickly and will return to California to continue with my dream.
-Well, that never happened.
-Initially, I was devastated to have to live with my parents as an older adult.
-I felt I had lost my independence, and I was miserable as a result.
+Initially, I was devastated to have to live with my parents as an adult.

-So, in order to accept things as they are, we must embrace, not resist, our reality.
-And we must look for the positives in our life circumstances, no matter how difficult it may seem.
+So, in order to accept things as they are, we must embrace and not resist our reality.
+We must look for the positives in our life circumstances, no matter how difficult it may seem.
 As I state in my blog, today I am happier than I have ever been, despite the loss of my greatest dream.

 Life always comes with ups and downs, challenges and unexpected twists and turns that interrupt or change our life plans.
 Once we learn to accept this aspect of life, we can begin to accept things as they are.
 Whether we are dealing with the loss of a job, a loved one, a home, a relationship or an unexpected and undesirable change in our life circumstances, we can be equipped with this knowledge and are better able to handle whatever challenges come our way.

-And rather than thinking, “why me”, or “life is not fair to me”, or thinking that God is out to get us, we can carry the knowledge that life comes with challenges and those challenges are meant to help us grow.
+Rather than thinking, “why me?”, or “life is not fair to me”, or believing that God is out to get us, we can carry the knowledge that life comes with challenges and those challenges are meant to help us grow.

 I had moved to California essentially without work and without a concrete plan.
-I simply believed that all would naturally fall into place.
-Now I know that it is best to have a plan and work in place before moving across the country.
-So I learned a lesson.
+I believed that all would naturally fall into place.
+Now I know that it is best to have a solid plan and work in place before moving across the country.
+So, I learned a valuable lesson.

-So allow my personal story help you with acceptance of what is.
+Allow my personal story help you with the acceptance of what is.
 Allow my story to shed light on how to accept things as they are.
 Once we stop resisting and fighting reality, we can in fact be much happier.

-Here’s to accepting things as they are, and to your happiness!
+Here’s to accepting things as they are, and here’s to your happiness!